 RetroFit Magazine, feature

-Listed on the National Register of Historic Places, the Natural History Building has seen three major building additions since 1894, creating a complex of distinct structural systems and disparate, inefficient spaces.
-Driven by an urgent need to structurally stabilize a portion of the complex, LCM’s comprehensive renovation presented an opportunity to unify a fragmented interior, improve navigation, and thoroughly modernize the building while reviving its historic character.
+Three major additions since the building’s construction in 1894 created a complex of distinct structural systems and disparate, inefficient spaces.
+Structural instability in a portion of the complex prompted the rehabilitation.
+This presented an opportunity to unify a fragmented interior, improve navigation, and thoroughly modernize the building while reviving its historic character.